7 Smart FOIA Request Tips That Actually Get Results

 Ask to be notified before fees exceed a specific amount.

-If you want the Evidence Matters version of this standard, pair it with 20 Questions and How We Verify so you know exactly what record would actually prove or disprove a claim.
+If you want the Evidence Matters version of this standard, pair these FOIA request tips with 20 Questions and How We Verify so you know exactly what record would actually prove or disprove a claim.

 This matters.